Martin Shepherd – Lutemaker

-Some of Martin’s first concerts took place around this time in Durham, including some work with Jerome Roche, and in 1988 he performed a recital of German lute music for the Lute Society.
-Following this, in 1988-9 he received his first commissions to make lutes for others, as well as attending the Deller Academy in Lacoste en Provence.
+Some of Martin’s first concerts took place around this time in Durham, and in 1988 he performed a recital of German lute music for the Lute Society.
+Following this, in 1988-9 he received his first commissions to make lutes for others, as well as attending the Deller Academy in Lacoste-en-Provence.
 Martin moved to Stockport, Cheshire in 1991 and began making lutes full-time.

-The following years saw various concerts of lute songs and lute duets with wife Claire Sillince and friend Stewart McCoy, including Chester Music Society and Wirral International Guitar Festival (directed by Brendan McCormack), as well as the publication of The Complete works of John Danyel Vol. 1 (The Lute Society, 1997).
-As well as attending more courses run by Andrew Lawrence King and Paul O’Dette, amongst others, Martin published his first major lute-related academic piece in 1996: “The interpretation of signs for graces in English lute music” (The Lute 36 (1996), 37-84), and “The Well-tempered Lute”, Lute News (1997).
+As well as attending more courses run by Andrew Lawrence King and Paul O’Dette (amongst others), the following years saw the publication of The Complete works of John Danyel Vol. 1 (The Lute Society, 1997), “The interpretation of signs for graces in English lute music” (The Lute 36 (1996), 37-84), and “The Well-tempered Lute”, Lute News (1997).